nomothetis/OptionKit/README.md

 =========

 OptionKit is an OS X framework to parse basic command-line options in pure Swift.
-It does not currently support sub-parsers, or any more advanced features.
+It does not currently support sub-parsers.

 ## Overview

 OptionKit currently supports three types of options:

-* Short options, triggered by flags of the type `-f` or `fab` (which triggers three flags)
+* Short options, triggered by flags of the type `-f`
 * Long options, triggered by flags of the type `--long-option`
 * Mixed options, triggered by either type, such as `-v` or `--version`

 An option (of any type) can have zero or more required parameters.
 Parameters are restricted in that they cannot being with `-` or `--`, as they would be confused with triggers.

-Unlike Ruby's OptionParse, OptionKit does not provide for callbacks to be triggered when an option is processed; instead, it returns a dictionary of options to parameters, wrapped in a Result object.
-Consumers can do with it as they please.
+OptionKit's `OptionParser` class returns a dictionary of `OptionDescription` objects mapped to their parameters, if any.
+This is different from the way Ruby's OptionParse works, which is by providing callbacks to be triggered by option calls.

-## Examples
+## Example

 A simple, full example called `optionsTest.swift` might be: